-This troubleshooting section is to determine if a problem exists with the charging circuit or with the alternator.
-If it is determined that the alternator or voltage regulator is bad, it is best to have a qualified technician check it out.
+Use this troubleshooting section to determine if a problem exists with the charging circuit or with the alternator.
+If it is determined that the alternator or voltage regulator is faulty, have a qualified technician check it.

 The alternator charging circuit charges the starting battery and the service battery.
-An isolator with a diode, a solenoid, or a battery selector switch is usually mounted in the circuit to isolate the batteries so the service battery is not discharged along with the service battery.
-If the alternator is charging the starting battery but not the service battery, the problem is in the service battery charging circuit and not with the alternator.
+An isolator with a diode, a solenoid or a battery selector switch is usually mounted in the circuit to isolate the batteries so the starting battery is not discharged along with the service battery.
+If the alternator is charging the starting battery but not the service battery, the problem is in the service battery's charging circuit and not with the alternator.